 Before arriving at Tommy, I was so excited to start this new chapter of my life.
 Coming from a home where I shared the house with five other people, I was particularly keen to get some space of my own and showcase some independence.

 Growing up, my extended family were huge advocates of the college life, with my aunty staying at St George’s College throughout the duration of her degree.
 It was for this reason that I made a definitive choice to move to a college once I started university.
 The decision to live at Tommy was purely based on the experience I had on Open Day, when I first visited Tommy.
 The atmosphere was like nothing I’d ever felt before; somehow it just felt like home.
 There was a real sense of belonging.

-Now at the finality of my second year here, that feeling has only grown more intense.
+Now after completing my undergraduate here, that feeling has only grown more intense.
 Being a member of STMC has helped me grow and develop as a human being.
 Particularly through my involvement in the outreach program, I just know my life would forever be in lacking if I’d made the decision to live anywhere else.

 Mandurah, Western Australia

 I came to Tommy first and foremost for the convenience.
 I wanted a place where I could be independent but also supported and looked out for.
 But what I have gained has been so much more.
 I have become part of an inclusive community within which I am encouraged and supported in my studies and in my social life.